 Calculating Proper Temporary Support Pending Divorce

-If you are facing divorce and have questions regarding temporary support, contact our divorce lawyers at Mowery Youell & Galeano today to schedule an appointment and learn how we can help you.
+If you are facing divorce and have questions regarding temporary support, contact our divorce lawyers at Mowery Youell & Galeano, Ltd. today to schedule an appointment and learn how we can help you.

 What Can Temporary Support Be Used For?

 Even though your divorce has not been finalized, the court can order your spouse to provide support for the following:

 In determining temporary support, the court does not use any one formula or set of guidelines.
 Typically, the court will consider the ability of one spouse to pay the support needed, as well as the needs of the spouse set to receive temporary support.
 Temporary support is never intended to punish one spouse while rewarding the other; rather, it is a practical means for ensuring a spouse isn’t left out on the street with no visible means of support.
 In this regard, the court will consider the standard of living each spouse was accustomed to prior to their decision to divorce.

 Contact Spousal Maintenance Attorneys At Mowery Youell & Galeano

 There are a number of financial issues that must be addressed when filing for temporary support — regardless of whether you wish to receive support or are being ordered to pay it.
 Our attorneys carefully prepare all relevant financial information in order to provide the court Dublin, Ohio, Spousal Support Attorneys with a complete, realistic picture of our client’s situation.

 For more information regarding temporary support and how we can protect your rights and interests, contact family law attorneys at Mowery Youell & Galeano, Ltd. today.